samuelerodi/ethereum-bootcamp/README.md

     npm start
     ```

-6. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
+6. Run tests against your smart contracts.
 Note the command varies slightly if you're in or outside of the development console.
     ```javascript
-    // If inside the development console.
-    test

-    // If outside the development console..
     truffle test
     ```

-7. Jest is included for testing React components.
-Compile your contracts before running Jest, or you may receive some file not found errors.
+7. To build the application for production, use the build command.
+A production build will be in the build folder.
     ```javascript
-    // Run Jest outside of the development console for front-end component tests. npm run test
-    ```

-8. To build the application for production, use the build command.
-A production build will be in the build_webpack folder.
-    ```javascript
     npm run build
     ```

+## Further details for ConsenSys development Program:
+  User Stories :
+  Avoiding Common Attacks :
+  Design Pattern Decisions :